 Example: POLYMER:9584 (RHEA-COMP:9584) [(1->4)-alpha-D-glucosyl]n, POLYMER:9587 (RHEA-COMP:9587) [(1->4)-alpha-D-glucosyl]n+1 and POLYMER:9586 (RHEA-COMP:9586) [(1->4)-alpha-D-glucosyl]n-1) which is different from a ChEBI polymer which always exists with polymerization index n

 Example of Rhea reaction involving Rhea polymers: RHEA:24572.

-- A Rhea generic is a molecule that is not represented as is in ChEBI, it has an accession on the form GENERIC:xxx (with xxx a numeric identifier).
+- A Rhea generic is a molecule that is not represented as is in ChEBI, it has an accession of the form GENERIC:xxxxx or RHEA-COMP:xxxxx (with xxxxx a numeric identifier).

-Rhea generics are proteins, nucleic acids, polysaccharides or some small molecules acting as reactants or products in a Rhea reaction.
+Rhea generics are proteins, nucleic acids or polysaccharides acting as reactants or products in a Rhea reaction.

 Such molecules are modeled with the residues and/or functional groups that are directly involved in the chemical transformations.
 The residues and/or functional groups are linked to ChEBI compounds.

 Examples: GENERIC:9685 (RHEA-COMP:9685) (holo-[ACP]) or GENERIC:9621 (RHEA-COMP:9621) (acetyl-[ACP]) in RHEA:41788

 It is possible to find several generic compounds with the same functional group (e.g. GENERIC:9669 (RHEA-COMP:9669) tRNA(Ser) and GENERIC:9657 (RHEA-COMP:9657) tRNA(Ala)).